Read This First

 Prompt 5: Produce an extended essay for your argument Inapplicability of Mathematical Objectivity.

-The section turns on Introduction, The Nature of Mathematical Objectivity, and Differences Between Mathematics and Morality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Inapplicability of Mathematical Objectivity in Moral Propositions, The Nature of Mathematical Objectivity, and Differences Between Mathematics and Morality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from The Nature of Mathematical Objectivity.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Inapplicability of Mathematical Objectivity in Moral Propositions distinct from The Nature of Mathematical Objectivity.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Mathematics is built upon axioms—self-evident truths accepted without proof—that serve as the starting point for further reasoning.